wp-plugins/amazon-link/readme.txt

 If you think the plugin doesn't work, please try contacting me and I will endeavour to help.
 You can either start a forum topic on the [Wordpress site](http://wordpress.org/tags/amazon-link?forum_id=10) or leave a comment on my site on the plugin page [Amazon Link Page](http://www.houseindorset.co.uk/plugins/amazon-link).

+= Where do I enter my Amazon Affiliate IDs? =

+The site owner can enter their Affiliate IDs on the Amazon Link Settings page in the 'Channels' section.
+Enter your IDs for all the locales that you have registered for in the default channel.

+Any user of your site (including the owner/administrator) can also add their Affiliate IDs to their User Profile.

+It is recommended that the Affiliate IDs in the default channel as set up, as some sections of the site (e.g. shortcodes inserted in sidebar widgets) do not have an 'author'.

+If some of the IDs are not supplied in a User's profile, or in a particular Channel, then the ones in the default channel will be used instead.

 = How do I insert product links into my posts? =